mskcc/LimsRest/README.md

 # LimsRest
 The restful service used by IGO and IGO customers.

-## Dev Notes
+## Dev
 Please update properties files as the populated files are not uploaded to this repo.
+If you are updating any properties, please commit an unassigned value of that property to the relevant properties files in `local`, `dev`, and `production`
 ### Local Setup
 1. Copy properties file from resource path at the LIMS rest host being deployed to
     ```